jbostoen/iTop-custom-extensions/web/extensions/jb-geom-pro/readme.md

 * if a feature is clicked on while holding the [Alt]-key, iTop immediately redirects to the object details page
 * if enabled, clicking on an empty spot on the map will result in redirection to a new object creation page with geometry (Point) prefilled.
 * if enabled, objects are clustered on zooming out.
 Hovering over the cluster gives a sneak peak of the clustered features.
-* last used basemap is remember per user and per dashlet
+* last used basemap is remember per user and per dashlet (cookie)

+**Configuration options**
+* set defaults for all maps and set more specific defaults per class (if required)
+* options
+  * default zoom level
+  * default map center
+  * limit which types of features are allowed
+  * set source CRS (coordinate reference system)
+  * set target CRS (coordinate reference system)
+  * set basemaps (such as OpenStreetMap, Toner, WMS, ... anything OpenLayers supports)
+  * set default basemap
+  * ...

 ## Screenshots